d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 | $m_p$ | $\sim \text{F}\cdot\text{H/m} \times r_0^2$ | Both modes, persistent loading |
 | $h$ | $\sim r_0^3 \times r_0/(\varepsilon_0\mu_0)^{3/2}$ | Both modes, one closure cycle |

 The common factor is $r_0^3$.
 The distinctions are: which storage mode (electric only vs both), and static vs cycling.
+That is why the three quantities can share a kernel without collapsing into the same observable.

 ---

 ## 5. Geometric Notes and Summary

+The previous two sections carry most of the paper's substance.
+This final technical section is therefore not meant to introduce another major mechanism.
+Its role is to gather the recurring geometric motifs into one place and state, as plainly as possible, what the paper has and has not established.

+In particular, two things need to be kept distinct.
+First, similar constants can inherit similar geometric factors for different reasons; shared symbols do not automatically imply shared physics.
+Second, the paper's strongest claims are structural rather than absolute: it identifies a common upstream basis and several repeated kernels, but it does not yet derive every excitation-scale multiplier from substrate theory alone.

 ### 5.1 The role of $\pi$: two different appearances

 - **Gravity side**: $\pi$ enters through sphere-volume inversion — $V = \frac{4\pi}{3}R^3$ gives $(3/4\pi)^{1/3}$ in $r_0$.
 It is a **volume** normalization.
 - **Coulomb side**: $4\pi$ comes from spherical flux spreading — surface area $A = 4\pi r^2$.
 It is a **surface-flux** normalization.

 The two appearances should not be conflated.
+This is a small point algebraically, but it matters interpretively because the paper repeatedly moves between support volume, flux spreading, and closure area.
+The same symbol shows up in all three environments, but it is not doing the same job each time.

 ---

 ### 5.2 Summary and safe claims

+What, then, is the most that can safely be said at the end of the audit?
+The answer is not that the classical constants have been reduced all the way to first principles.
+The answer is that several constants usually treated as independent can be unfolded onto the same medium pair and the same support scale, with the remaining gaps now localized rather than hidden.

 #### The structural chain